 I've been working at home for years now.
 In the beginning, I had no clue about what I was doing.
 I remember the first time a potential client asked me to “sell” him something over the phone so he could “test” my skills as a copywriter.

-I, having no professional copywriting experience whatsoever (I am a former preschool tutor, and an urban-based missionary!), took on the challenge.
-I thought: How would I respond to an ad or a website trying to sell me lipstick, like my client asked?
+I, having no professional copywriting experience whatsoever (I am a former preschool tutor and an urban-based missionary!), took on the challenge.
+I thought: How would I respond to an ad or a website trying to sell me lipstick as my client asked?
 I'd never written ad copy before, and I had certainly never worked with anything more than construction paper and worksheets.

 What did I do?

 Well, I plucked up my courage, used my writing experience in creative writing and in ten minutes, wrote an elevator pitch for lipstick — my first attempt to ever do anything unrelated to ministry work, education, and teaching.
 To cut the story short, I sealed that client.
 I was placed immediately as the creative copy and editorial director of the company (a cloud-based one), from all the way here in the Philippines.
 I worked with them for three years, creating campaigns for social media, copy for their brands — with nothing more than a preschool tutor's experience under my belt.

 That was when I realized I could hustle anything, even my abilities as a work-from-home professional.
 I could set myself up to do any task that a potential client would ask me to (as long as it in my skill set), or learn anything that was asked of me.

 It all started with presenting myself professionally to my clients, even if I was not totally experienced or “expert” at what I was going to do.

 Here are five fool-proof tips that I can offer you, ladies when it comes to boosting your work-at-home image.
 I can say these have all paid off for me!